 Who is eligible?

-In order to benefit from the Public Authority Registry services, Consumers must already be signed up with the IHSS program.
+In order to benefit from the Public Authority Registry services, recipients must already be signed up with the IHSS program.
 If you are not already signed up with the IHSS program, please call the IHSS intake line at (510) 577-1800 to see if you are eligible and to request an application or go to our IHSS Program page for more information on how to download an application from the County website.

-Although the Registry staff is able to provide you assistance, you are the Provider’s employer, and you have the responsibility for hiring, training, supervising and – if need be – firing Providers.
+Although the Registry staff is able to provide you assistance, you are the provider’s employer, and you have the responsibility for hiring, training, supervising and – if need be – firing providers.